wp650ddd9b.png

 and other Interests.

-If you have arrived at this site using a search engine or by some other prompt and having other interests you may still find some of the pages worth a visit.
-Typically, these cover such subjects as Cabinet making, Sound recording, Marquetry, The Salvation Army, Photography and others, all of which I have an interest in.
-Viewers having arrived here because of their metalworking activities will also find some of these non metalworking pages worth browsing.
-Typically, I know many have an interest in electronics and will find the internal photographs of my Revox A77 sound recorders worth an inspection as these Swiss made machines are in a class of their own.
+Viewers having arrived here because of their metalworking activities may also find some of these non metalworking pages worth browsing.
+Typically, many have an interest in electronics and will find the internal photographs of my Revox A77 sound recorders worth an inspection as these Swiss made machines are in a class of their own.

 Metalworking and other Interests